DevAgnihotri/DBMS/OS/Unit2.md

 - **Mutual Exclusion**:
   No two processes should be present inside the critical section at the same time, i.e. only one process is allowed in the critical section at an instant of time.
+  _Mutexes_ (short for mutual exclusion) are a synchronization mechanism used to control access to shared resources in concurrent programming, preventing race conditions and data corruption.

 - **Progress**:
   If no process is executing in its critical section and some processes wish to enter their critical sections, then only those processes that are not executing in their remainder sections can participate in deciding which will enter its critical section next (means other process will participate which actually wish to enter).
 There should be no deadlock.